fandu/Arduino-Visualizer/README.md

 * visualization - for Processing

 ## To run
-* connect your computer to the arduino leonardo
+1. connect your computer to the arduino leonardo
-* upload the sketch with Arduino IDE
+2. upload the sketch with Arduino IDE
-* run the visualization with Processing IDE
+3. run the visualization with Processing IDE

-Fan Du @ University of Maryland, Feb.
-12, 2014